yii2mod/base/README.md

 return $config;
 ```

-When done, you need to execute migrations in the web container by the following commands:
+When done, you need to execute the following commands in the web container:
 - `php yii migrate`
 - `php yii rbac/migrate`
+- `php yii fixture "*"`

 After this steps, you can access your app from [http://localhost](http://localhost).